It’s been a while since I wrote about a makeup or skincare haul, so I’m excited to share my e.l.f. Cosmetics haul with you guys.

 This product no longer seems to exist on e.l.f.’s website, but I bought this product for £1.50 in the sale – what a steal!

 Meh.
 I didn’t understand the purpose of this product as I didn’t find it massively moisturising, but it did feel nice under my eyes.
-It was only £1.50, but it’s just not a product I was wowed by.
+It just doesn’t have that ‘wow factor’ and seems pretty pointless.
+But at £1.50, I’m not complaining.

 I was so intrigued by e.l.f.’s Jelly Highglighters and at £6 per pot, these were hard to say no to.

 I went for the shade ‘Bubbly’, which is described as a ‘white gold’.
 It’s super pigmented and easy to apply; I use my fingers to spread the highlighter over my cheekbones.
 It gives a sort of ‘wet look’ highlight which I really like.